Dhanraj-Patil/project-gv/README.md

 File path has to be changed where ever needed before using.

-For PART - 2 of this project chek repository project_gv2
+For PART - 2 of this project check repository project_gv2